yakkomajuri/certfy-me/design/design_pattern_decisions.md

 }
 ```

-The modifier uses OPCODE `call` to check with the separately-deployed contract if `msg.sender` is a designated owner.
+The modifier uses opcode `CALL` to check with the separately-deployed contract if `msg.sender` is a designated owner.

 ## Circuit Breaker